 - have a history of eye problems

 - are pregnant or plan to become pregnant.
 TAGRISSO can harm your unborn baby.
-Tell your doctor right away if you become pregnant during treatment with TAGRISSO or think you may be pregnant
+Tell your healthcare provider right away if you become pregnant during treatment with TAGRISSO or think you may be pregnant

-- Females who are able to become pregnant should use effective birth control during treatment with TAGRISSO and for 6 weeks after the final dose of TAGRISSO
+- Females who are able to become pregnant should have a pregnancy test before starting treatment with TAGRISSO.
+You should use effective birth control during treatment with TAGRISSO and for 6 weeks after the final dose of TAGRISSO

 - Males who have female partners that are able to become pregnant should use effective birth control during treatment with TAGRISSO and for 4 months after the final dose of TAGRISSO

-Tell your doctor about all the medicines you take, including prescription and over-the-counter medicines, vitamins, or herbal supplements.
-Especially tell your doctor if you take a heart or blood pressure medicine
+Tell your healthcare provider about all the medicines you take, including prescription and over-the-counter medicines, vitamins, or herbal supplements.
+Especially tell your healthcare provider if you take a heart or blood pressure medicine

 The most common side effects of TAGRISSO are: